Nature of Ukrainians

 What did this agreement mean?
 Once a week, namely on Monday, a young wife had the right to leave the house for the whole day, without asking permission.
 Household cares during this time lay on the shoulders of her husband, that’s why Monday has always been the most difficult day for them.
 Since then, we have a very wide spread saying: “Monday – is a heavy day”.

 This custom was very necessary for young women.
 It facilitated the transition of a girl into a married life.
-On Mondays, the young wives gathered together, relaxed, shared secrets, especially in the field of intimate life, had fun.
+On Mondays, the young wives gathered together, relaxed, shared secrets.
 Neither their husbands nor mothers-in-law could bother them at that time.

 A Ukrainian witch